SALIS - Research in SALIS

 SALIS is currently home to a thriving community of doctoral and post-doctoral researchers at both MPhil and PhD levels.
 Click here for more information about our PhD programme and here for information about our PhD scholarships.

-The School hosts a number of research centres including the Centre for Translation and Textual Studies, the Applied Linguistics Research Group, EROSS (Expressions, Research, Orientations and Sexuality Studies) and NOMADS, an interdisciplinary network of migration & diversity research.
+The School hosts a number of research centres including the Centre for Translation and Textual Studies, the Applied Linguistics Research Group and EROSS (Expressions, Research, Orientations and Sexuality Studies).

 We also collaborate with a number of other research centres and networks including: